mitchell-lng/mavericks-dashboard/README.md

   * index.css *global styles are located here*
   * main.tsx *includes all routing information*

 All components are organized into folders based on their functionality.
-The `components` folder contains reusable components, while the `pages` folder contains the main pages of the app.
+The `components` folder contains reusable components, while the `pages` folder contains the app's main pages.
 The `hooks` folder contains custom hooks for authentication and data management.
 The `utils` folder contains utility functions and types used throughout the app.

 Styles are managed through a combination of global CSS and component-specific styles.
 The app uses Flexbox for layout and MUI's styling system for component-specific styles.

 Important files include:

 * `index.css` contains global styles for the app, including typography, basic components (buttons, toasts), colors, and layout.
-* `main.tsx` is the entry point of the app, where all routing and global context providers are set up.
+* `main.tsx` is the app's entry point, where all routing and global context providers are set up.
 * `intern_project_data.json` is a mock data file used to simulate player data.
 The data is structured as an array of player objects, each containing various attributes such as `playerBio`, `scoutRankings`, and `measurements`.
 * `fieldData.ts` contains the data structure and descriptions of each field.
 This file is also used to generate the form for the leaderboard pages.
 * `api.ts` contains the mock API functions used to fetch and manage player data.
 The current implementation uses a mock data file, but this can be replaced with real API calls in a production environment.